MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 **type_201**

-Type 201 (source information) record format.
+The ``type_201`` is the source information record.
 See :hops:`type_201` for more information.

 .. note::
-   The dispersion measure in this structure is used for storing the ionospheric differential TEC for the associated baseline.
+   The dispersion measure in this structure is used for storing the ionospheric differential TEC for the associated baseline for geodetic scans.

 +------------------+------------------------+----------------+----------------------------------------------------------+
 | Field Name       | Type                   | Size (bytes)   | Description                                              |